The Benefits of Being Social for Older AdultsAugust 21, 2019

 In addition, there are health benefits of being socially active, such as a potentially reduced risk for Alzheimer’s disease, cardiovascular problems, osteoporosis, rheumatoid arthritis and even some cancers.
 An active social life can boost your immune system and improve your nutrition, since you tend to eat more when you’re around others.
 Being social can lower your blood pressure and potentially reduce the symptoms of depression.

-Social activity is vital for their health and mental well-being and we are here to help you remain active as you age.
+Social activity is vital for your health and mental well-being and we are here to help you remain active as you age.